SovereignCloudStack/standards/Tests/kaas/kaas-sonobuoy-go-example-e2e-framework/README.md

-# SCS kaas sonobuoy testsuie and k8s e2e-test-framework framework
+# SCS kaas Sonobuoy testsuite and K8s e2e-test-framework

 This directory holds all conformance tests that aim to validate the scs kaas infrastructure

-## From Sonobuoy: Plug description
+## Sonobuoy plugin description

 > NOTE: There is a Sonobuoy blog post walking through this plugin, its benefits, and how to use it.
 See: <https://sonobuoy.io/plugin-starter/>

-### Custom End-To-End (E2E) Tests
+### Custom End-to-End (E2E) Tests

-This plugin is meant as a skeleton for you to grab and run with to implement your own custom tests in Kubernetes.
+This plugin is intended as a skeleton to implement custom tests in Kubernetes.

-The benefits of using this plugin instead of starting from scratch:
+The benefits of using this plugin instead of starting from scratch are:

-* Automatically comes with the [e2e-test-framework](https://github.com/kubernetes-sigs/e2e-framework) imported/configured
+* automatically comes with the [e2e-test-framework](https://github.com/kubernetes-sigs/e2e-framework) imported/configured
-* Includes basic examples so you don't have to look up basic boilerplate
+* includes basic examples, so you don't have to look up boilerplate code
-* Automatically comes with a Dockerfile and plugin.yaml so there is less overhead to getting started
+* comes with a Dockerfile and plugin.yaml, meaning there is less overhead to getting started
-* Will get support as the e2e-test-framework and Sonobuoy evolve to get the best features supported by default
+* long-time support, since the e2e-test-framework and Sonobuoy are still actively maintained

 ### How to use this plugin

-* Write tests (using main_test.go as a jumping off point)
+1) Write tests (using the main_test.go as a starting point)
-* Run ./build.sh to build the image and push it to your registry
+2) Run ./build.sh to build the image and push it to your registry
-* `sonobuoy run -p plugin.yaml` to run your own plugin
+3) `sonobuoy run -p plugin.yaml` to run your own plugin

-## sonobuoy usage for development of tests
+## Sonobuoy usage for development of tests

-The development is based on the useage of [kind](https://kind.sigs.k8s.io/) as a test cluster.
+For test development with Sonobuoy, [KinD](https://kind.sigs.k8s.io/) is used as a test cluster.

-* (Optional): check if all pre requests for development are met and create a kind test cluster
+* (Optional): check if all prerequisites for the development are met and create a `KinD` test cluster

     ```bash
     make dev-prerequests
     make dev-setup
     ```

-1. Set enviornment variables
+1. Set environment variables

     ```bash
     export IMAGE_VERSION_TAG="dev"